 What is psoriasis?
-Even if you suspect you have it or are already diagnosed, it can still be confusing.
 It feels like dry skin.
 However, scientifically speaking, psoriasis is a condition in which skin cells multiply nearly ten times faster than they normally would, stacking up on the surface of the skin to form the lesions that characterize psoriasis.
 It ranges from mild (less than 5% of the body surface is affected) to severe (more than 30% of the body is affected), but it’s generally not progressive.
 Scientists aren’t sure exactly what causes psoriasis, but they have agreed on three factors: genetics, the immune system and the environment.
 Flare-ups of psoriasis are periodic and unpredictable; there can be years between outbreaks, or just days.
 Most often the lesions appear as silvery-red, flaky scales on parts of the body that flex, like elbows and knees, but they can show up anywhere from the scalp to the nails to the genital areas.
+Is there a way to get rid of psoriasis?

 Looking for something more specific than dry skin?
 Try one of these: